kwaldenphd/football-structured-data/eda.md

 81- You can right click on various parts of the bar chart to customize colors and labels.

-#### Discussion and Reflection Questions

-Experiment with other PivotChart functions and other data fields to generate different types of visualizations.
+### Excel Discussion/Reflection Questions

+- Why would it be helpful to be able to sort/filter/etc within a dataset?
+- As you explore the sort/search/filter functionality, what questions emerge about the data?
+- How does working in Excel shape your understanding of the data?
+- What additional questions do you have about this data (or these datasets)?
+Where would you go next with exploring this dataset using some of the analysis or visualization tools/approaches?
-What types of visualizations were you able to generate in Excel using PivotChart?
-How could those visualizations shape or impact your understanding of the data?
-Did you generate any visualizations that were confusing or misleading?
-Alternatively, did you generate any visualizations that were unexpected or illuminating?
+- What types of visualizations (or aggregations) were you able to generate in Excel using PivotCharts/PivotTables?
+- How could those visualizations shape or impact your understanding of the data?
+- Other comments/questions/observations

 ### PowerQuery